IIITLucknowSWEngg/CSITTeam020/README.md

 ## 🎉 Acknowledgments

-We would like to thank our professor, Vinaya Sathyanarayana, and mentors for their guidance and support throughout this project.
+We would like to thank our professors and mentors for their guidance and support throughout this project.

----

-## 📄 License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

 ---